gravitational/teleport/rfd/0098-securing-docker-images.md

 ### Compatibility Guarantees

 We have clients relying on the existing behaviour (and contents) of our images.
-We should treat releaseing these distroless images as a compatability break, and make our customers aware of our intentions well in advance so that they can prepare.
+We should treat releasing these distroless images as a compatibility break, and make our customers aware of our intentions well in advance so that they can prepare.

 ## 2. Scanning and monitoring the image